-This shamrock project is one of our first keepsake crafts made with fingerprints or thumbprints for the St. Patrick’s Day holiday.
-I am really thankful to have these clover flower jars made by my kids.
+By the way, this shamrock project is one of our first keepsake crafts made with fingerprints or thumbprints for the St. Patrick’s Day holiday.
+As such, I am really thankful to have these clover flower jars made by my kids.
 (Along with the other vases made from empty candle jars and other crafts they make for me!)

-Do you have any other cool shamrock project ideas or thoughts on making clover vases?
+Do you have any other cool shamrock thumbprint craft ideas or thoughts on making clover vases?
 If you have any feedback, ideas, or questions to share, please leave us a comment and we will be sure to get right back to you in the comments section!

 Happy St. Patrick’s Day!